Magnus Stenbock: War in Skåneland

-News of the disastrous defeat of Charles XII at the hands of Peter I and his army at the battle of Poltava in Ukraine, on 28 June 1709, spread across the Swedish empire throughout that summer of 1709.
-Charles XII managed to escape across the border to the Ottoman Empire, accompanied by roughly 1,000 men, but the remnants of his army surrendered at the village of Perevolochna near the Dnieper river.
+News of the disastrous defeat of Charles XII at the hands of Peter I and his army at the battle of Poltava in Ukraine, on 28 June 1709, spread across the Swedish empire throughout that summer.
+Charles XII escaped across the border to the Ottoman Empire, accompanied by roughly 1,000 men, but the remnants of his army surrendered at the village of Perevolochna near the Dnieper river.
 The defeats at Poltava and Perevolochna resulted in the deaths of 7,000 Swedish soldiers and the capture of 23,000 soldiers and non-combatants.
-With the Swedish main army destroyed, Denmark and Saxony returned to the war, forming a new coalition against the Swedish empire.
+With the Swedish main army destroyed, Denmark and Saxony returned to the war, forming a new coalition against Sweden.
 Saxon troops entered Poland to recapture the royal crown of Augustus II, whilst Danish-Norwegian troops under Frederick IV invaded Scania and Bohuslän.

 After receiving Leijonkloo's reports of Danish rearmament, Stenbock summoned a meeting with several dignitaries from Malmö.
 He urged that the city's defenses must be strengthened and food and reinforcements acquired in preparation for a siege, since Malmö formed a strategic key point for the dominion of Scania and the defense of the Swedish mainland.
 Landskrona was also in need of reinforcement, and Stenbock appealed that a provisional fortress should be built in Kristianstad to prevent the Danes from moving into Blekinge.
 However, the fortifications of Helsingborg were dilapidated to the extent that the city was deemed impossible to defend.
 The coastal guard was reinforced, and beacons were erected at Barsebäck, Råå and other exposed stretches along the Öresund coast, where Stenbock expected the Danes would land.
 Apart from the fortress garrisons, Stenbock had only a few regiments at his disposal, and most of their men were poorly equipped.
 On 22 August Stenbock reported the Danish threat to the Defense Commission.
 The commission agreed to send three cavalry regiments from Västergötland to Scania's defense, and in October, they reassembled both the Northern and Southern Scanian cavalry regiments, who previously been wiped out at Poltava.
 Stenbock himself mustered 3,000 fresh troops.
-In September he issued a general declaration calling the people of Scania to fidelity to the Swedish King, in order to prevent pro-Danish guerrilla organization and collaboration.
+In September he issued a general declaration calling the people of Scania to fidelity to the Swedish King, to prevent pro-Danish guerrilla organization and collaboration.
 On 27 September 1709, Stenbock made an inspired speech to the citizens of Malmö, dispelling their concerns about the loss at Poltava and reminding them of their duty to their King and fatherland.
 Addressing the people of Scania as brethren, he was prepared to die by their side.